 Melinda Anderson is a Certified Professional Organizer who applies the green principles of Reduce, Reuse, and Recycle when organizing your home, office, and family.
 She’ll utilize the containers you already own, find great places for you to donate your unwanted stuff, recycle whenever possible, and send as little clutter to the landfill as necessary.
 Melinda and her family live in Atlanta, GA.
 Visit her website at SouthernHomeOrganizers.com .

-Tracy Himes is an “eco-educator,” a freelance columnist for Kannapolis/Concord Independent Tribune, a local speaker and a Founding Independent Consultant for Chartreuse.
-As a developer of commercial real estate for 20 years and a LEED Accredited Professional in New Construction, she has extensive knowledge of what constitutes a healthy home and environment: indoor air quality, toxins and poisons to avoid, and disposal techniques using sustainable choices.
-Tracy and her family live in Harrisburg, NC.
-Visit her website at VerdeMom.com .
+Tracy Himes is a LEED Accredited Professional in New Construction and writes an environmental column, “In Honor of Planet Earth, or In H.O.P.E.” for Kannapolis/Concord Independent Tribune.
+As a developer of commercial real estate for 20 years, she has extensive knowledge of what constitutes a healthy home and environment: indoor air quality, toxins and poisons to avoid, and disposal techniques using sustainable choices.
+Tracy and her family live in Concord, NC.
+Visit her twitter page @Verdemom or website at www.TracyHimes.com .